The information provided here includes:

 Call the Metlink Service Centre on 0800 801 700 to find out which service is equipped to carry wheelchairs.

-There is limited capability for wheelchair access.
+There is limited capability for wheelchair and mobility devices access.
 The crew will make every effort to ensure wheelchair users can come on board.
 Motorised wheelchairs in particular are very difficult as crew have to lift them on board.
 In most cases top deck access is available as the wheelchair can be wheeled or lifted up the gangway and this allows disembarkation from the top deck on outlying wharves.

 Matangi and Wairarapa trains are fitted with a PA system and automated station information announcements.
 Matangi train doors will not open automatically at each station.
 Each door has a button that needs to be pushed in order for the door to open.
 These green buttons can be pressed when the signal is heard.
 A warning signal will sound before the doors close.